Fusion-Data-Platform/fdf/_sources/README.txt

-Fusion Data Framework (FDF) is a software framework and application library for data access, management, and visualization for magnetic fusion experiements.
+Fusion Data Framework (FDF) is a software framework and application library for data access, management, and visualization for magnetic fusion experiments.

 Repository: https://github.com/Fusion-Data-Framework/fdf